 An Arcayan voice came over the radio.
 “Drop initiated.
 Impact in thirty.”

 Jayko just nodded to the sky above them.

-Laurel saw the form of the Arcayan Advance Vessel materialize in the sky high overhead, followed by twelve flaming comets streaking through the lower atmosphere.
-On the crest of the hill where they had been moments ago, the comets struck land in two rows of six, one after the next, their impacts sending soil flying around them, leaving craters at their feet.
+Laurel saw the form of the Arcayan Advance Vessel materialize in the sky high overhead, followed in the next second by twelve flaming comets streaking through the lower atmosphere.
+On the crest of the hill where they had been moments ago, the comets struck hard throwing soil and dirt into a cloud around them leaving craters in the green earth.

 With a discharge of energy down the cannon sized rifle, the mech fired and the Ssin cannon erupted in azure fire shattering with a roar.

 “Holy hell!” breathed Ben.
 “And I thought those things were impressive just standing in their bays.”